Teach Philosophy 101

 The Paradox of Writing Instuction

-We spend a lot of time justifying our humanities courses by telling our students, the administration, and ourselves that we are teaching students to write and that they will need to write well in many of the jobs that they seek.
+We spend a lot of time justifying our humanities courses by telling our students, the administration, and ourselves that we are teaching students to write and that they will need to write well in many of the jobs that they seek (or will they?
+Who knows!).
 While it is true that they will need to write well, it is not clear that we are always teaching them to write in the way they will need to write to be successful in a lot of fields.
 The table below tries to capture what TΦ101 calls "the paradox of writing instruction."
 The general idea is that the kind of writing that students are sometimes taught to do in school is very different from the way writers who are really passionate about something actually write.
-In other words, a scholar who is a passionate about an exciting idea, or the head of a non-profit firm trying to convince someone to fund a project, or an employee trying to persuade a company to go in a new direction may have to unlearn some of the habits picked up in school.
+In other words, a scholar who is a passionate about an exciting idea, or the head of a non-profit firm trying to convince someone to fund a project, or an employee trying to persuade a company to go in a new direction, may have to unlearn some of the habits picked up in school.

 Bridging the Gap